About Study Groups | Study Groups | Workshops | Surveys | Resources

 MASCC Endorsed Guideline Partnerships

-Guideline for the Prevention of Acute Nausea and Vomiting due to Antineoplastic Medication in Pediatric Cancer Patients
+Guideline for the Prevention and Treatment of Anticipatory Nausea and Vomiting Due to Chemotherapy in Pediatric Cancer Patients

 The Pediatric Oncology Group of Ontario (POGO) has published "Guideline for the Prevention and Treatment of Anticipatory Nausea and Vomiting due to Chemotherapy in Pediatric Cancer Patients” (April 2014).
 This evidence-based guideline contains recommendations for optimizing control of anticipatory nausea and vomiting in children from 1 month to 18 years of age who are receiving chemotherapy.
 Recommendations for both pharmacological and nonpharmacological interventions are included. >> Read the Guideline *Disclaimer* The evidence used in formulating this guideline was rated as "low level" by the authors and much of it was derived from evidence in the adult population, rather than a pediatric population.
 While the conclusions have face validity, the strength of the recommendations is limited by a dearth of high-quality data.
 There remains a need for more studies in the pediatric population.

 The Pediatric Oncology Group of Ontario (POGO) has published “Guideline for the Prevention of Acute Nausea and Vomiting due to Antineoplastic Medication in Pediatric Cancer Patients” (April 2014).
 The purpose of this guideline is to provide healthcare providers with an approach to the prevention of acute antineoplastic-induced nausea and vomiting (AINV) in children.
 The scope is limited to the prevention of AINV in the acute phase (within 24 hours of antineoplastic administration). >> Quick Review Summary

 Please contact the Study Group Chairs above with your questions.

 MASCC Study Group Coordinator, Don Gubitosa